nmaswood/fgpt/typescript/packages/precedent-iso/README.md

 # Overview

+force
-Grab bag of various common utility functions that can be used across the backend and frontend
+Grab bag of various common utility functions that can be used across the backend and fronten